camilosw/flash-messages/README.md

 ###CSS Configuration for a fade transition

-You can use the following CSS snippet to effect a fade transition.
-The value of `transitionWait` should be greater than or equal to the transition duration specified here:
+You can use the following CSS snippet to configure a fade effect based on the default styling depicted above which depends on the bootstrap `fade` and `in` classes:

+The value of `transitionWait` should be greater than or equal to the `transition` duration specified here:

 ```
 .fade {